motiz88/node-unix-access/README.md

 # Dependencies

 The module does not depend on any other code.
-For developers of this tool, Mocha is the only dependency for running unit tests.
+For developers of this tool, `mocha` and `should` are the only dependencies for running unit tests.

 # Development